Hornetlabs/synchdb-docs/docs/en/user-guide/connector_auto_launcher.md

 synchdb.synchdb_auto_launcher = true
 ```

 At startup, SynchDB extension will be preloaded very early.
-With `synchdb.synchdb_auto_launcher` set to true, SynchDB will spawn a `synchdb_auto_launcher` background worker that will retrieve all the conninfos in `synchdb_conninfo` table that is marked as `active` ( has `isactive` flag set to `true`).
-Then, it will start them automatically as a separete background worker in the same way as when `synchdb_start_engine_bgw()` is called.. `synchdb_auto_launcher` will exit after.
+With `synchdb.synchdb_auto_launcher` set to true, SynchDB will spawn a `synchdb_auto_launcher` background worker that will retrieve all the conninfos in `synchdb_conninfo` table that is marked as `active` (has `isactive` flag set to `true`).
+Then, it will start them automatically as a separate background worker in the same way as when `synchdb_start_engine_bgw()` is called. `synchdb_auto_launcher` will exit after.

 ## Known Issue
-`synchdb_auto_launcher` worker will login to the default `postgres` database and try to find active conenctors from `synchdb_conninfo` table.
+`synchdb_auto_launcher` worker will login to the default `postgres` database and try to find active connectors from `synchdb_conninfo` table.

 If SynchDB has been installed from non-default database, then `synchdb_auto_launcher` will fail to find the table, and thus not automatically starting the connector worker.

-In the future, we will make `synchdb_auto_launcher` check for all the databases and automatically start conenctor workers based on every database's `synchdb_conninfo` tables.
+In the future, we will make `synchdb_auto_launcher` check for all the databases and automatically start connector workers based on every database's `synchdb_conninfo` tables.

+Ref [[Issue #71]](https://github.com/Hornetlabs/synchdb/issues/71) for detail and updates.